Tormé

 Tormé were a band featuring Irish guitarist Bernie Tormé, whom the band was named after.
-Tormé's singer was Phil Lewis, who had previously been in the bands Girl and New Torpedos, and who is now in L.A.
+Tormé's singer was Phil Lewis, who had previously been in the bands Girl and New Torpedoes, and who is now in L.A.
 Guns.
-The band also featured bassist Chris Heilmann, who later played for Shark Island, and drummer Ian Whitewood.
+The band also featured bassist Chris Heilman, who later played for Shark Island, and drummer Ian Whitewood.

 Tormé recorded the albums Back To Babylon and Die Pretty, Die Young.

-Tormé recorded a song titled "Sex Action" on their album Die Pretty, Die Young, but it is not the same song that L.A.
+The band recorded a song titled "Sex Action" on their album Die Pretty, Die Young, but it is not the same song that L.A.
 Guns later recorded on their self-titled album.

-A later line-up of Bernie Tormé, Chris Jones, John Pearce (JJ Kaos) and Gary Owen recorded the album Demolition Ball for the Bleeding Hearts label in 1993.
+A later line-up of Bernie Tormé, Gary Owen (ex guest vocalist for Samson), John Pearce and Chris Jones, recorded the album Demolition Ball for the Bleeding Hearts label in 1993.